WinawerLab/mne_utils/README.md

       of stdout for printing the command line.
     * -E or --stderr <file> specifies that <file> should be opened and written to for all warnings or errors instead of printing to stderr.
+    * Additionally, the arguments --aligntol, --stim, --stimthresh, --sfreq, --lowpass, --highpass, and --add may be passed to mne_fix_raw and will be passed verbatim along to mne_kit2fiff.